-44. Service of notices
+47. Service of notices

-- (1) For the purpose of this Constitution, a notice may be served on or given to a person: - (a) by delivering it to the person personally, or - (b) by sending it by pre-paid post to the address of the person, or - (c) by sending it by electronic transmission to an address specified by the person for giving or serving the notice. - (2) For the purpose of this Constitution, a notice is taken, unless the contrary is proved, to have been given or served: - (a) in the case of a notice given or served personally, on the date on which itis received by the addressee, and - (b) in the case of a notice sent by pre-paid post, on the date it was sent, and - (c) in the case of a notice sent by electronic transmission, on the date it was sent.
+- (1) For the purpose of this Constitution, a notice may be served on or given to a person: - (a) by delivering it to the person personally, or - (b) by sending it by pre-paid post to the address of the person, or - (c) by sending it by facsimile transmission or some other form of electronic transmission to an address specified by the person for giving or serving the notice. - (2) For the purpose of this Constitution, a notice is taken, unless the contrary is proved, to have been given or served: - (a) in the case of a notice given or served personally, on the date on which it is received by the addressee, and - (b) in the case of a notice sent by pre-paid post, on the date when it would have been delivered in the ordinary course of post, and - (c) in the case of a notice sent by facsimile transmission or some other form of electronic transmission, on the date it was sent. - (3) In this clause "notice" includes any form of written communication.

-45. Financial year
+48. Financial year

-- (1) The financial year of the Association is: - (a) the period of time commencing on the date of incorporation of the Association and ending on the following 31st December, and - (b) each period of 12 months after the expiration of the previous financial yearof the Association,
+(1) The financial year of the Association is each period of 12 months after the expiration of the previous financial year of the Association, commencing on 1 July and ending on the following 30 June.

-46. Distribution of surplus property on winding up
+49. Distribution of surplus property on winding up

 (1) If upon the winding up or dissolution of the Association there remains after satisfaction of all its debts and liabilities any property whatsoever, the same must not be paid to or distributed among the members, or former members.
-The surplus property must be given or transferred to another Association incorporated under the Act which has similar objects and which is not carriedout for the purposes of profit or gain to its individual members, and which Association shall be determined by resolution of the members.
+The surplus property must be given or transferred to another Association incorporated under the Act which has similar objects and which is not carried out for the purposes of profit or gain to its individual members, and which Association shall be determined by resolution of the members.

-47. By-Laws
+50. By-Laws